 The story and the writing is weak, although the interior decorating and shopping bits were mildly diverting.
 However thanks to the talented cast and the easy chemistry among all the actors, this one earns an 8 from me.
 Jill Wagner is a very good actress and she and Victor Webster make a great well-matched couple.
 Victor’s character Grant started out whiny and ungrateful, but he got over it fairly quickly.
 Lauren McNamara who played Grant’s daughter was also top-notch and has been in several other Hallmark movies.
 She gets the plot rolling buy winning a free house makeover from Bethany an up and coming Interior Designer.
 Brendan Zub has impressed me in other productions, but was under-used as Jill’s sensible and supportive brother.
 I would like to see him as the lead again in further Hallmark movies.
 Last and certainly not least is the cute and charismatic Rukiya Bernard, Jill’s friend and partner, who brightens every production she is in.
 Alas, still in the best friend role and not as the lead.
 Come on Hallmark!
 Give her a role worthy of her before she gets away.
 One thing I really liked about this romance is that it didn’t end with the deal-sealing smooch, like they all do, but went on to add a little postscript by having the cast wrap things up back at the redecorated home.

-Jill played a wedding planner, Sarah, given the gig of a high profile society wedding which would really put her on the map career-wise.
-In addition, a prestigious wedding magazine is doing a piece on the wedding because of the prominence of the family involved despite the fact that the bride, a super nice down to earth girl, chose Jill over much more established wedding planners.
+Jill played a wedding planner, Sarah, given the gig of a high-profile society wedding which would really put her on the map career-wise.
+In addition, a prestigious wedding magazine is doing a piece on the wedding because of the prominence of the family involved despite the fact that the bride, a super nice down-to-earth girl (Andrea Brooks), chose Jill over much more established wedding planners.
 To add to the complications, the bride does not want a super-fancy formal spectacle, but a simple country wedding at her fiance’s family farm.
 I liked that the mother of the bride was set up to be a momzilla, but knock me down with a feather, after a heart to heart talk with Sarah and her daughter, she stepped up and helped give her daughter the wedding she wanted, not what fulfilled her own elite society wedding dreams.